Updated March 10, 2026 · By Jake Embers

 1. Make the chimichurri first (15 minutes)

-Start with the chimichurri because it actually gets better as it sits.
-Toss the parsley, oregano, and garlic into your food processor.
-Pulse about 10 times until everything's roughly chopped.
-You want texture here, not baby food.
+Chuck the parsley, oregano, and garlic into your food processor.
+Pulse about 10 times until roughly chopped.
+You want chunky texture, not green paste.

-Pour in the olive oil, vinegar, and lemon juice.
-Add the red pepper flakes, salt, and pepper.
-Pulse another 5-6 times until you have a chunky, vibrant green sauce.
-Taste it - the garlic should bite back a little, and you should get that bright acid hit from the vinegar.
+Add olive oil, vinegar, lemon juice, red pepper flakes, salt, and pepper.
+Pulse 5-6 more times until you get a vibrant, chunky sauce.
+Taste it now.
+The garlic should have some bite, and that vinegar should make your mouth water slightly.

 2. Season the steaks (5 minutes prep, 20 minutes rest)

-Pat your steaks completely dry with paper towels.
-This is crucial - any moisture will steam instead of sear.
-I learned this the hard way after serving my family gray, sad-looking steaks more times than I care to admit.
+Pat steaks bone dry with paper towels.
+Any surface moisture will steam instead of sear.
+I learned this after serving gray, disappointing steaks to my wife's book club.
+Never again.

 3. Set up your grill (10 minutes)

-Fire up your grill for two-zone cooking.
-For gas grills, heat one side to high and leave the other on medium-low.
-For charcoal, bank all your coals to one side.
+Time for two-zone cooking.
+Gas grill users: crank one side to high, keep the other on medium-low.
+Charcoal folks: bank all coals to one side.

-You want your hot zone screaming hot - around 450-500°F. The cooler side should sit around 300-350°F. Clean your grates well and oil them with a paper towel dipped in neutral oil.
+Your hot zone needs to scream.
+450-500°F minimum.
+The cooler side should hover around 300-350°F. Clean those grates and oil them with a paper towel.

 4. Sear the steaks (3-4 minutes per side)

-Brush each steak lightly with oil - just enough to prevent sticking.
-Place them on the hottest part of your grill.
-You should hear that aggressive sizzle immediately.
-If you don't, your grill isn't hot enough.
+Brush each steak lightly with oil.
+Place on the hottest part of your grill.
+You should hear aggressive sizzling immediately.
+No sizzle means your grill isn't hot enough.

 5. Move to indirect heat if needed (2-8 minutes)